kolektiv/freya.docs/introduction/index.rst

 You can combine the tools that Freya provides and create your own abstractions, too.
 Create reusable functions that you can apply to provide fine grained security, new standards support, or anything else you like.
-Freya aims to be a great toolbox, as well as a great tool.
+Freya aims to be a great toolbox, not just a great tool.

 Deployment
 ----------